-11.10 Survey of the radio station
+11.9 Survey of the radio station

-- 11.10.1 The radio station of a unit should be subject to survey as specified below: - .1 by the Administration which issues the licence or its authorized representative before the radio station is put into service; - .2 when the unit is moved and comes under the administrative control of another coastal State a survey may be carried out by that State or its authorized representative; - .3 once every 12 months, carried out by an officer of the Administration and/or the coastal State or their respective authorized representative. - 11.10.2 The Administration may recognize the coastal State as its authorized representative.

-11.10.3 In every case when an authorized representative of the coastal State carries out an inspection, a report should be issued and kept with the radio documents, and a copy, if requested, should be forwarded to the Administration.
+- 11.9.1 The radio station of a unit should be subject to survey as specified below: - .1 by the Administration which issues the licence or its authorized representative before the radio station is put into service; - when the unit is moved and comes under the administrative control of another coastal State a survey may be carried out by that State or its authorized representative; - .3 within three months before or after the anniversary date of the MODU Code certificate, a periodical survey carried out by an officer of the Administration and/or the coastal State or their respective authorized representative. - 11.9.2 Satellite EPIRBs should be serviced at intervals not exceeding five years, to be performed by an approved shore-based maintenance facility. - 11.9.3 The Administration may recognize the coastal State as its authorized representative. - 11.9.4 In every case when an authorized representative of the coastal State carries out an inspection, a report should be issued and kept with the radio documents, and a copy, if requested, should be forwarded to the Administration.